-Non-use of the litter box is the #1 behavioral reason cats are abandoned, abused or euthanized.
-Dr. Elsey’s has an effective solution to this often misunderstood problem.
-For over 15 years, veterinarian-formulated Cat Attract™ training litter, with its natural herb blend, has been a proven solution for cat owners.
+Non-use of the litter box is the #1 behavioral reason cats are abandoned, abused and placed in shelters.
+Cat Attract® is an effective solution to this often misunderstood problem.

-Cat Attract™ provides a solution for cat owners whose cats do not use their litter box.
+Cat Attract® provides a solution for cat owners whose cats do not use their litter box.
 Blended with a natural herb attractant, the ideal texture and particle size combine to solve litter box problems with an effective solution guaranteed to bring cats back to the litter box.
 Cat Attract® is perfect for single or multi-cat families and has superior clumping and a natural chlorophyll odor control.

 5 steps to get your cat back in the litter box.